 Stars: Paoli Dam, Rupa Ganguly, Rajatava Dutta, Saswata Chatterjee, Ushasie Chakraborty, Saayani Ghosh

 “Natoker Moto Like a Play” has been inspired from the life of 70’s theatre actress Keya Chakraborty.
 Hence it’s not a biopic of her as claimed by director Debesh Chatterjee.
 Though Debesh Chatterjee is a theatre person however as a director he has handled the movie very dynamically.
-He tried to show a 70’s women journey against the society, against all her difficulties as a female artist, especially when a women is of marvellous capability and excellence beyond her time but the sudden death of such an extremely reputed actress delves into an ongoing search behind the causes and ceaseless conflicts that a female artist has to confront and how she is made a paradigm of male domination.
+He tried to show a 70’s women journey against the society, against all her difficulties as a female artist, especially when a woman is of marvellous capability and excellence beyond her time but the sudden death of such an extremely reputed actress delves into an ongoing search behind the causes and ceaseless conflicts that a female artist has to confront and how she is made a paradigm of male domination.

 Read Also: Top 10 Best Bengali Movies of 2012

-The screenplay, characterization and dialogues are simply awesome.
-Most interesting part of the movie is that it divides into three parts: first pure real zone, second theatrical zone and third the transition from pure real zone to theatrical zone.
+The screenplay, characterization, and dialogues are simply awesome.
+Most interesting part of the movie is that it divides into three parts: the first pure real zone, second theatrical zone and third the transition from pure real zone to theatrical zone.
 These are the USP of the film and this can be possible by Debesh Chatterjee only as a director and as a theatre person.
 Last but not the least “Every suicide is an accident but actually every suicide is a murder”.